Sirs0ri/PersonalAssistant/README.md

 - Communicate
 - Researching (example: looking something up on Google, Wolfram Alpha, etc)
 - Controlling (starting or manipulating the playback) Media

+### Interfaces

+The second part next to the Mainframe are Interfaces.
+They are used to receive data from the user, preprocess it into a standardized format, forward it to the mainframe and finally bring a result (might be for example a confirmation, refining question or an answer) back to the user.

+The only interface for now is "Flask", a webserver which is started automatically via main.py and available in my local network.

+Interfaces should have functions to:
+- receive data from the user
+- forward the preprocessed data to the mainframe
+- log data from different modules
+- display data directly to the user

 ## To Do